MillaBasset/MillaBasset/README.md

 - Game development
 - General utility and tool design

-Going by she/her & they/them (although my pronouns may change without notice), under the name of Milla or Milla Basset online.
+Current pronouns: he/him.
+Name of Milla online.

 As for games, I play literally anything, for any console, including PC.
 However, I have a list of favorites: